-Backyard birders are often dismayed when a hawk visits their yard, but encouraging hawks is actually the gold standard of backyard birding.
-Neighborhoods have fewer resident hawks than other common backyard birds, and raptors require a rich, vibrant ecosystem to thrive.
-Because of this, attracting backyard hawks is an excellent achievement that illustrates just how bird-friendly a backyard can be.
+Birders are often dismayed when a hawk visits their yard, but encouraging hawks is actually the gold standard of backyard birding.
+Because hawks are naturally rare and raptors require a rich, vibrant ecosystem to thrive, attracting hawks is an excellent achievement that illustrates just how bird-friendly a yard can be.

 Why We Should Love Hawks

-While it can be upsetting to see a raptor make a meal of a goldfinch, cardinal or other favorite backyard species, the existence of raptors in a neighborhood is a strong indication of a wildlife-friendly area.
-Furthermore, hawks do not prey solely on birds – many raptors eat snakes, large insects and a variety of rodents, including mice, rats and squirrels.
+While it can be upsetting to see a raptor make a meal of a goldfinch, cardinal, or other favorite backyard species, the existence of raptors in a neighborhood is a strong indication of a wildlife-friendly area.
+Furthermore, many raptors eat snakes, large insects, and a variety of rodents, including mice, rats, gophers, and squirrels.
 Hawk hunting activities help keep the presence of these less welcome residents in check.
-If there are hawks in the neighborhood, the local ecosystem is healthy and balanced, and it can be a treat for birders to witness raptor behavior in their backyard.
+If there are hawks in the neighborhood, the local ecosystem is healthy and balanced, and it can be a treat for birders to witness raptor behavior in their yard.

 Backyard Raptors to Expect

 Not every type of raptor is likely to make an appearance in a birder's yard, depending on where that yard is and what the nearby regional habitat is like.
 Eagles, vultures, and other large raptors are unlikely to be backyard guests except in very special circumstances, such as rural regions where their prey and habitat needs are precisely met.
 Smaller raptors are more adaptable to a variety of conditions, however, and may visit yards in suburban or even urban areas.
 In North America, the most common backyard raptors include: